aphoticSunshine/Test2/README.md

 To use a file with this, simply type in its name and extension.
 If the file is not found, the program will display where the file should be located.

+Included in this repository is a text file sample to be ran with this.

 The biggest and most important thing is that all inputs must be spaced out.

 Ie: if ( x == 2 ) { y + 2 ; } or while ( test != x ) { haha = 5 ; jokes = 6 ; }